-The end of tax season is just a few weeks away.
+The end of tax season is just around the corner.
 More than 69 million taxpayers have already filed their returns.
 And the average tax refund is more than $3,000.
 For recent graduates making do on their salaries, that refund can be a much-needed boost.

 When you get a big windfall, it’s important to plan how you’ll spend it.
 Otherwise, it’s all too easy to fritter it away and then wonder where your money has gone.
 Below are some tips for putting a little more intention behind using your refund.

 While it’s smart to use your tax refund to better your financial situation or plan for the future, you may feel deprived if you don’t use any of it for fun.
 Plan to set aside 10% of your refund for a splurge.

 Go on a makeup shopping spree, get tickets for the next ballgame, or plan a special date with your significant other.
 Do something that will make you feel good and you’ll enjoy.